Mission Statement

 History

-North Valley Music School was begun with a conversation in the Whitefish Post Office in the fall of 1997 between Betty Lou Wambeke and Betsy Kohnstamm.
+North Valley Music School began with a conversation in the Whitefish Post Office in the fall of 1997 between Betty Lou Wambeke and Betsy Kohnstamm.
 Betty Lou was a well-known piano teacher in Whitefish and a graduate of the Toronto Conservatory with teaching experience at a music school near Vancouver.
 Betsy had some non-profit experience, some children ripe for music lessons, and played the cello in the Glacier Symphony.
 These two quickly formed a partnership and gathered some students together that fall for a first chamber music concert.
-Members of a board were gathered in the spring, non-profit status was obtained, and we rented the United Methodist church’s Sunday school rooms for the fall of 1998.
+The Board of Directors gathered in the spring, non-profit status was obtained, and we rented the United Methodist church’s Sunday school rooms for the fall of 1998.
 At that time the church was located at 7th and Pine, the current site of Whitefish Independent High School.

-We began with Suzuki-based violin and piano lessons, preschool group music classes and then added guitar, voice and cello shortly thereafter.
+We began with Suzuki-based violin and piano lessons, preschool group music classes, and then added guitar, voice, and cello shortly thereafter.
 Early board priorities were to begin music education early in life, offer Suzuki instruction for the early years as the inclusion of parents in the learning was so critical, include parents as volunteers and stakeholders in the non-profit school, and offer many recitals so children would have the opportunity to play in public at least once a month.
-The following year we moved the school to the Sunday school space at the Presbyterian Church downtown.
-We spent two years in this rental location and without the help of the generous boards of these two churches the school would probably not be in existence today.
+NVMS moved the school to the Sunday school space at the Presbyterian Church downtown.
+We spent two years in this rental location and without the help of the generous Boards of these two churches the school would probably not exist today.

 During the summer of 2001, due to a generous donor, the means were found to buy our own home at 432 Spokane Ave.
 Donations poured in from many sides as furniture was purchased, another donor loaned us the funds for a new furnace, many hours of volunteer work went into painting, and contractors built a new bathroom and wheelchair ramp.